-Global Accessibility Awareness Day (GAAD) falls on the third Thursday of every May, drawing attention to the lack of inclusive design in digital spaces.
-Established 12 years ago by Joe Devon and Jennison Asuncion, GAAD highlights what organizations should be doing every day, all year round, to ensure their digital properties, professional spaces, and company processes are as accessible and inclusive as possible.
+Global Accessibility Awareness Day (GAAD) falls on the third Thursday of May, drawing attention to the lack of inclusive design in digital spaces.
+Established 14 years ago by Joe Devon and Jennison Asuncion, GAAD highlights what organizations should be doing every day, all year round, to ensure their digital properties, professional spaces, and company processes are as accessible and inclusive as possible.

-So what are a few things your organization can do to embrace more inclusive design and greater accessibility?
+So, what are a few things your organization can do to embrace more inclusive design and greater accessibility?
 Where should you start?

 Allyship Requires Curiosity & Respect